shermiin/Concurrent-and-parallel-project/README.md

 For example with an entry of `["11mopp-histogram", "/11mopp/histogram/histogram"], ...` the server will invoke `/11mopp/histogram/histogram` when the client requests `11mopp-histogram` to be executed.
-The following programs have to be listed:
+The four tasks have to be named as follows for our script to invoke the correct program:

 * 11mopp-string-parsing
 * 11mopp-game-of-life
 * 11mopp-sudokount